glowyphp/arrays/README.md

 **Not equal to**
 `neq` `<>` `!=`

-Filter your collection by checking if your custom attribute (field) does not have a value that is equal to one of the values provided.
+Filter your array items by checking if your custom attribute (key) does not have a value that is equal to one of the values provided.

 **Lower than**
 `lt` `<`

+Filter your array items by checking if your custom attribute (key) has a value that is lower than one of the values provided.

+**Greater than**
+`gt` `>`

+Filter your array items by checking if your custom attribute (key) has a value that is greater than one of the values provided.

+**Lower than or equal to**
+`lte` `<=`

-Filter your collection by checking if your custom attribute (field) has a value that is lower than one of the values provided.
+Filter your array items by checking if your custom attribute (key) has a value that is lower than or equal to one of the values provided.

+**Greater than or equal to**
+`gt` `>=`

+Filter your array items by checking if your custom attribute (key) has a value that is greater than or equal to one of the values provided.

+**Included in an array of values**
+`in`

+Filter your array items by checking if your custom array attribute (key) contains one of the values provided.
+As soon as one of the provided values separated with, are in the array field, the entry object will be in the response.

+Use-cases:
+Get all content array items that is refered to others in a N:N relationship or if you want to get all entries with a specific value in one of it's array fields.

+**Isn't included in an array of values**
+`nin`

+Filter your entries by checking if your custom array attribute (key) is not contains one of the values provided.

+Use-cases:
+Get all content array items that is not refered to others in a N:N relationship or if you want to get all entries with a specific value that is not in one of it's array fields.

+**Contains the substring**
+`contains` `like`

+Filter your array items by checking if your custom attribute (key) has a value that is "like" the value provided.

+**Starts with**
+`starts_with`

+Filter your array items by checking if your custom attribute (key) has a value that is "starts with" the value provided.

+**Ends with**
+`ends_with`

+Filter your array items by checking if your custom attribute (key) has a value that is "ends with" the value provided.

 ### Tests